Click to download JI Honor Code

-During the examination, students are allowed to leave the room briefly with permission.
-No communication regarding the examination is allowed inside or outside the room.
-All questions about the examination should be directed to the instructor or, at the instructor’s discretion, at the exam proctors.
+During the assessment, students are allowed to leave the room briefly with permission.
+No communication regarding the assessment is allowed inside or outside the room.
+All questions concerning the assessment should be directed to the instructor or, at the instructor’s discretion, at the exam proctors.

 4. Coursework and Attribution of Sources

-The principles of the Honor Code apply to out-of-class coursework, such as homework, programming assignments, laboratory reports, essays, class projects, take-home examinations and other activities as designated by the course instructor.
+Coursework refers to activities outside the classroom such as written homework, programming assignments, laboratory reports, essays, class projects, take-home examinations and other activities as designated by the course instructor.
 This section describes basic principles related to these activities.
 The instructor may amend or supplement these as needed in the course syllabus or through prior announcement.

 Student collaboration on coursework may be allowed by the instructor.
 However, students should assume that coursework is to be done independently unless otherwise informed.
 If collaboration is allowed, the instructor is to make clear what forms of collaboration are permissible.
-The instructor may also require students to sign the Honor Pledge (see Section 8.3) on the coursework.
+The instructor may also require students to sign a Pledge of Honor (see §3) on the coursework.

 It is a violation of the Honor Code for students to submit, as their own, work that is not the result of their own labor and thoughts.
 This applies, in particular, to ideas, expressions or work obtained from other students as well as from books, the internet, and other sources.
 The failure to properly credit ideas, expressions or work from others is considered plagiarism.

 Plagiarism is taken extremely seriously at JI.
 A student is required to follow the rules of citation and attribution as set down by the instructor.
 The following list includes some specific examples of plagiarism: